brunifrancesco/bookInfoScraper/README.md

 #Book Scraper

 Scrape the web to get infos about books.
-This webapp has been planned and implement to get published books informations not yet available on Google Books APIs.
+This webapp has been planned and implemented to get published books informations not yet available on Google Books APIs.

-Built on top of Muffin Framework, it exposes just one endpoint to retrieve info about a specific ISBN.
+Built on top of Muffin Framework, it exposes just one endpoint to retrieve info about a specific book, identified by its own ISBN.
+It uses the new *asyncio* module to retrieve infos by two (for now) providers.

 ##Run locally